Posted on August 04, 2017 by

 Air dry your dishes.

-Take showers than baths.
+Take showers than baths and save water.

-Wash full clothes.
+Wash full loads.

 Save time and energy consumption when you wash only on full load.